 Spinal Decompression Provides a Non-Invasive Treatment for Pain Management

 Absolute Wellness Center offers many different treatments for what is far too common a complaint among our patients: back and neck pain.
-Some patients respond best to physical therapy and rehabilitation, others to chiropractic treatment, naturopathic medicine, acupuncture, or massage.

 Many people afflicted with disc problems immediately consider painkillers and surgery, but both of those options can also cause complications.
 Our doctors have helped many patients like this avoid back surgery and leave painkillers behind with spinal decompression.
 This type of treatment provides a complement to traditional chiropractic adjustments and improves pain management during a patient’s healing.

 Spinal Decompression Improves Pain Management, Heals Injured Discs

 Spinal decompression is similar to general traction, but it is more targeted and precise.
 After a complete diagnosis of the nature of the problem within the spine, when appropriate, the patient is gently secured to our flexion-distraction decompression table.
 The table then engages the spine in gentle, focused stretching and releasing motions over the course of several minutes.
 However, pain management is not the only goal of spinal decompression therapy.

 Our physicians sometimes recommend a series of spinal decompression treatments over a few visits.
 This is generally done for two reasons.
 First, decompression helps to stretch the disc back into its normal shape.
 Second, the gentle stretching actually creates a vacuum effect inside the discs, which suctions new circulation and nutrients into the disc to help replenish lost fluids and begin cellular regeneration to heal the disc.